XtheOne/Inverter-Data-Logger/README.md

 Every time this script is run the data from the inverter(s) will be send to the enabled plugin(s).
 And with a five minute interval the data will also be uploaded to PVoutput.org as a live status when enabled.

+As an alternative a server script can be run which listens for incomming connections from the logger.

 ## Origin
 This is based on the original work of Wouter van der Zwan and includes some improvements made by others.